Introduction

 <nav>

-This represents a section of a page showing a set of navigational links on page or off page. to provide navigation links, either within the current document or to other documents.
-Common examples of navigation sections link lists to other pages, tables of contents, and indexes.
+This represents a section of a page showing a set of navigational links on page or off; providing navigation links either within the current document or to other documents.
+Common examples of navigation sections include link lists to other pages, tables of contents, and indexes.
 This element helps people using a reader, and it provides an opportunity to give all navigation sets a consistent appearance.

 Example: Nav Section